Garima-Kaila/Image_R-esizer/README.md

  Canvas

 - Draggin on image
-- dropping image on canva
+- Dropping image on canva
 - Reposition of image with in cavas
 - Resize Image dropped on canvas
 - Remove Image from canvas